atritthart/jobsite-generator-host/README.md

 Trying to delete is supposed to be always safe.
 If there is no existing stack, nothing happens.

-Run "senza delete jobsite-generator.yaml".
+Run `senza delete jobsite-generator.yaml`.
 Example:

     $ senza delete jobsite-generator.yaml
     Deleting Cloud Formation stack jobsite-generator-41..
 OK